 I used a hole-punch tool (Harbor Freight) to “pre drill” the holes in the webbing fabric to take the rivet.

-Once I had one the dimensions I wanted, I transferred the dimensions to a piece of paper to make a ‘story board’, from which I could quickly cut and rivet the remaining web pieces without have to guesstimate each one.
+After some experimentation, once the final, finished length was determined, I transferred the dimensions to a piece of paper to make a ‘storyboard’, from which I could quickly cut and rivet the remaining web pieces without have to guesstimate each one.

 I also replaced what was left of the thick rubber protective pad that was placed between the cushion material and the seat latching mechanism.
 I can only assume this is to keep the seat cushion material from getting caught/shredded when the seats are moved fore and aft.